karlgray/git-scripts/README.md

 # What the scripts do.

-Each of these should be placed in your .bashrc file then either log out and back in or run this command *source ~/.bashrc*
+Each of these should be placed in your .bashrc file then either log out and back in or run this command.
+*source ~/.bashrc*

 ## gittest()